-Carbon dioxide (CO_2) has strong absorption bands in the infrared region and is the biggest anthropogenic contributor to anthropogenic greenhouse effect.
-CO_2 accounts for about 65% of total increase in the radiative forcing (since 1750) due to long-lived greenhouse gases in the atmosphere.
-It is responsible for 81% of the increase in radiative forcing over the past decade and 82% over the past five years (WMO, 2016b).
+Carbon dioxide (CO2) has strong absorption bands in the infrared region and is the biggest anthropogenic contributor to greenhouse effect.
+CO2 accounts for about 65% of radiative forcing (relative to the pre-industrial era around 1750) by long-lived greenhouse gases.
+It is responsible for 82% of the increase in radiative forcing over the past decade and 83% over the past five years (WMO, 2017b).

 The balance of the fluxes between the atmosphere, the oceans and the biosphere determines the mole fraction of CO_2 in the atmosphere.
-An amount of 515 [445 to 585] PgC was emitted between 1870 and 2011 (IPCC, 2013) and annual anthropogenic emissions mainly due to fossil fuel combustion and cement production reached 9.9±0.5 PgC in 2015 (Le Quéré et al., 2016).
+An amount of 515 [445 to 585] PgC was emitted between 1870 and 2011 (IPCC, 2013) and annual anthropogenic emissions mainly due to fossil fuel combustion and cement production reached 9.9±0.5 PgC in 2016 (Le Quéré et al., 2017).
 Carbon in the atmosphere is exchanged with two other large reservoirs, the terrestrial biosphere and the oceans.
-CO2 exchanges between the atmosphere and terrestrial biosphere occur mainly through absorption by photosynthesis and emission from the respiration of plants and the decomposition of These biogenic activities vary organic soils. seasonally, resulting in large seasonal variations in the level of CO2.
-The direction of CO2 exchange between the atmosphere and oceans is determined by the gradient of CO2 mole fraction, and varies in time and space.
+CO_2 exchanges between the atmosphere and terrestrial biosphere occur mainly through absorption by photosynthesis and emission from the respiration of plants and the organic-matter decomposition in soil.
+These biogenic activities vary seasonally, resulting in large seasonal variations in the level of atmospheric CO_2 .
+The direction of CO_2 exchange between the atmosphere and oceans is determined by the gradient of CO2 mole fraction, and varies in time and space.

-Globally averaged mole fraction of CO2 in the atmosphere reached the symbolic and significant milestone of 400 ppm for the first time in 2015.
-The current mole fraction far exceeds historic records, dating back at least 2.1 million years (Tans, 2009).
-Based on the results of ice core studies, the mole fraction of atmospheric CO2 in pre-industrial times was about 278 ppm (IPCC, 2013).
-The emission of CO2 due to human activities has increased dramatically since the beginning of the industrial era, impacting CO2 exchange rates between different reservoirs and CO2 levels not only in the atmosphere but in the oceans and terrestrial biosphere.
-The global carbon cycle, which is comprised mainly of CO2, is not fully About half of anthropogenic CO2 understood. emissions has remained in the atmosphere, with the remainder removed by sinks, including the terrestrial biosphere and oceans.
-The amount of CO2 removed from the atmosphere varies significantly over time (Figure 3.1) and shows an increasing trend (Levin,
+Globally averaged mole fraction of CO2 in the atmosphere reached the symbolic milestone of 400 ppm for the first time in 2015.
+The current mole fraction far exceeds historic records.
+Based on ice core studies, the mole fraction of atmospheric CO2 was about 278 ppm around 1750, and it had never exceeded 300 ppm during 0.8 million years before that (IPCC, 2013).
+The emission of CO_2 due to human activities has increased dramatically since the beginning of the industrial era, impacting CO2 exchange rates between different reservoirs and CO2 levels not only in the atmosphere but in the oceans and terrestrial biosphere.
+About half of anthropogenic CO2 emissions have remained in the atmosphere, with the remainder removed by sinks, including the terrestrial biosphere and oceans.
+The amount of CO2 removed from the atmosphere varies significantly over time (see the difference between the green curve and the red columns in Figure 3.1) and shows an increasing trend (Levin, 2012).

-Carbon isotopic studies have shown the importance of the terrestrial biosphere and oceans as sources and sinks of CO2 (Francey et al., 1995; Keeling et al.,

-1995; and Nakazawa et al., 1993, 1997).
-In contrast, the atmospheric content of O_2 depends primarily on its removal by the burning of fossil fuels and on its release from the terrestrial biosphere.
+Carbon isotopic studies have shown the importance of the terrestrial biosphere and oceans as sources and sinks of CO2 (Francey et al., 1995; Keeling et al., 1995; and Nakazawa et al., 1993, 1997).
+In contrast, the atmospheric content of O2 depends primarily on its removal by the burning of fossil fuels and on its release from the terrestrial biosphere.
 Therefore, the uptake of carbon by the terrestrial biosphere and oceans can be estimated from the combination of measurements of O_2 (O_2/N_2) and CO_2 (Manning and Keeling, 2006; WMO, 2014).
-A quasi-equilibrium amount of CO_2 is expected to be retained in the atmosphere by the end of the millennium that is surprisingly large: typically 40% of the peak concentration enhancement over pre-industrial values (278 ppm) (Solomon et al., 2009).